• Artists

 Glenn Shepard:

-I’ve always worked in this mode—portraits of Indigenous people—but usually I just worked with what came out of the camera.
-Seeing how these digital tools can really transform an image got me thinking.
-Charlie’s process made me curious about how I could use that kind of subtle enhancement in the future.
-I haven’t quite figured it out yet, but it definitely inspired me.
+I’ve always worked in this mode—portraiture of Indigenous people—but until recently, I mostly relied on what came straight out of the camera.
+Seeing how digital tools can transform an image really got me thinking.
+Charlie’s process sparked a curiosity in me—how subtle enhancement might become part of my own approach.
+I haven’t quite figured it out yet, but it definitely opened up new possibilities.

 Matney Gallery: